It’s easy for the government to read your old emails. Why won’t the Senate fix that?

-For more than 30 years, a little-known loophole in federal law has allowed the government to read Americans’ emails without a warrant, as long as the messages are more than six months old.
+For more than 30 years, a little-known loophole in federal law has allowed the government to read Americans’ emails without a warrant, as long as the messages are more than 6 months old.

 Democrats and Republicans in the U.S. House of Representatives, who rarely agree on anything, have unified behind a bill to close that loophole.
 It sailed through the House unanimously earlier this month by voice vote.